|Sports to Return Eventually|

 Today, I miss it.
 I had my picture shown above taken with Reds ace pitcher Luis Castillo at Redsfest in December.
 I so thought I would see him pitch today.

 But it is not happening thanks to Coronavirus Disease 2019, also known as COVID-19.
 As of right now, the season is not slated to open until mid-May.
 But we won't know for sure until closer to that time.

 Opening Day is of course not the sporting event or item effected by this deadly disease.
 The boys basketball team of my high school alma mater in Rockford, Ohio in the Parkway Panthers advanced to the Division IV region championship game against undefeated Columbus Grove.
-The game has been postponed and it is still unknown whether it will be played or not.
+The game will not be played leaving many to wonder what might have happened.